Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Introduction and summary

-Nonetheless, we need to emphasize here that at this kinematical level, the allowance of Cherenkov effects in a vacuum necessitates \emph{both} \textbf{i)} the introduction of LV-modified dispersions, as parameterized by~(\ref{eq:gdr}) and, \textbf{ii)} the intactness of energy--momentum conservations which, within some scenarios of QG, require re-examination.
-A possible failure of either of these two postulates is likely to preclude again any possibilities of `\emph{electron decay}' via such an anomalous channel, as in the standard model~(but for totally different reasons), despite the existence of LV in the electron and/or photon sector(s).
-This may indeed characterize the situations encountered in certain~(solitonic-)string/brane models of space-time foam to which we pay particular attention later on in this work.
+However, at the kinematic level, permitting electron Cherenkov effect \emph{in vacuo} requires two conditions which may need re-evaluation in certain QG frameworks: \textbf{i)} the adoption of LV-modified dispersion relations in eq.~(\ref{eq:gdr}), and \textbf{ii)} the preservation of energy--momentum conservation.
+If either condition fails, `\emph{electron decay}' through such an anomalous channel could be ruled out~(much like in the standard model, though for entirely different reasons), despite the presence of LV in the electron and/or photon sectors.
+This scenario may actually describe certain~(solitonic) string/brane models of space-time foam, which we will examine more closely later in this work.

 To this end, we shall first analyze the phenomenological leading-~(linear-)order modification of the rate of vacuum Cherenkov radiation due to the presence of general dispersion relations~(\ref{eq:gdr}) allowed by hard Lorentz violations.
 By a direct calculation, we confirm that the rapidity of the process in both soft and hard emission cases provides justification for a purely kinematical~(threshold) analysis; IC--Cherenkov bounds~\cite{He:2022jdl,Li:2022ugz} just revisited are thus effective, as are those set~\cite{He:2022jdl} to the subluminal linear term in photon's LV dispersions~(\ref{eq:gdr}) in this generic setup.
 However these strong constraints \emph{are not always} applicable regarding particular QG proposal.
 Specifically, considering the fact that charged particles cannot be refracted by the Lorentz-violating vacuum associated with D-brane foam models of space-time~(`\emph{D-foam}')~\cite{Ellis:1999uh,Ellis:2000sf,Ellis:2004ay,Mavromatos:2005bu,Ellis:2008gg,Ellis:2009vq,Li:2023wlo,Li:2021gah,Li:2024crc}, we suggest two mechanisms, through which the UHE electrons emit \emph{no} Cherenkov radiation, despite traveling faster than photons of comparable energies in such backgrounds where photons are slowed down due to the medium effects, with which the aforementioned light-speed variation has been explained~\cite{Li:2021gah}.